Introduction

 2. Get Lost in the Streets

-The atmosphere of the Gothic Quarter changes throughout the day.
-Visit in the morning to enjoy a peaceful stroll, come back in the afternoon for bustling markets, and return at night to see the neighborhood come alive with bars and live music.
+The cal mood of the Gothic Quarter varies with the day.
+Go for a walk by the garden early in the morning, come back later in the morning or afternoon to visit the rapidly growing markets, and come again at night to see the many bars and live music.

 Conclusion